 In this article, you'll find instructions to upgrade to Version 14.5 (Elevate Experience), as well as prerequisites required prior to performing the upgrade.
 Learn more about the feature enhancements in Version 14.5.

-This version is compatible with supported browsers Chrome, Firefox, IE11 and Edge.
+This version is compatible with supported browsers Chrome, Firefox, and new Edge (Chromium).

-Note: versions of Microsoft IE (10 and below) will encounter layout problems.
+Note: versions of Microsoft IE will encounter layout problems.

 Prep for Upgrade